ravinthiranpartheepan1407/cosmosdk-go-app/readme.md

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

 ### Web Frontend

-Ignite CLI has scaffolded a Vue.js-based web app in the `vue` directory.
+Cosmos SDK has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app:

 ```
 cd vue